Area rugs are just carpet, right? And so they can be cleaned by a normal carpet cleaner just like carpet, right?

 PROPER CLEANING OF AREA RUGS

 Proper area rug cleaning needs to be done by professionals.
 Often, these professions will have a rug cleaning facility which can handle just about any type of rug.
 In any case, make sure that you’re hiring a reputable area rug cleaner.
-Short Stop Chem-Dry is an area rug cleaning expert, and we’d love to help you out if you’re in the Macomb area.
+Short Stop Chem-Dry is an area rug cleaning expert, and we’d love to help you out if you’re in the Detroit, MI area.